yigitturak/Forensics/README.md

 -------------------------------------------
-###DFIR_Windows_Server_Triage_PowerShell###
+###DFIR_Windows_Server/Workstation_Triage_PowerShell###

-This script will extract triage information that belongs to a specific Windows Server.
+This script will extract triage information that belongs to a specific Windows system.
 This script will create a folder under %TEMP% directory with %HOSTNAME%_TRIAGE_%DATE% format.
 The above informations will be created under this folder.

 WARNING!!!
-This script should be run with Administrator rights on the servers.
+This script should be run with Administrator rights on the system.

 The following informations are extracted: